smlbrd/wren-nc-news-api/README.md

 If you'd like to expand on this project and add your own tests, all the dependencies used for this project are listed below.

 That's it - you're good to go!
-Have fun, and thanks for taking a look at my work! 🎉🚀
+Have fun, and thank so much for taking a look at my work! 🙌

-## Special Thanks <a name = "special-thanks"></a>
+## 🎉 Special Thanks <a name = "special-thanks"></a>

 This project gratefully depends on the work of: